 The Grand Canyon

 The Grand Canyon was not always how I'd expected it to be.
 For one, it was cold.
-Of course I was there in the winter, but still the amount of snow and ice surprised me.
+Now, understand, I was there in the winter, but still the amount of snow and ice surprised me.

-By May, when the desert started feeling hot and dry like I'd thought it would, the cactus flowers and California redbud were in bloom, then the cottonwood trees grew leaves.
-All of that made me think of the canyon as a lush oasis.
+By May, when the desert started feeling hot and dry like I'd thought it would be, the cactus flowers and California redbud were in bloom, which was surprising in its own right.
+Then the cottonwood trees grew wide green leaves.
+All of that made me start to think of the canyon as a lush oasis.

-But my perception of Grand Canyon as verdant was limited by my experience.
-On the trail crew, I was stationed at Indian Garden, where a creek flows between massive cottonwood trees, making that place feel temperate and watered.
+But my perception of Grand Canyon as a verdant oasis was limited by my experience.
+As part of the trail crew, I'd been stationed at Indian Garden, where a creek flows between massive cottonwood trees, making that place feel temperate and watered.
 We were building log stairs along the trails, less than a mile from the Colorado River, the sight of which again served as a constant reminder of how much water that desert sees pass by.